FireflyMigration/firefly-doc/10-Developer-Guide/02_UI-Controller/70_UI-Controller-Life-Cycle/index.md

-﻿keywords:record prefix,record suffix,task prefix,task suffix,
+﻿keywords:record prefix,record suffix,task prefix,task suffix,OnStart, OnEnd, OnSavingRow, OnEnterRow, OnLeaveRow,OnLoad, OnUnLoad
 In this page we'll:
 * Explain that the `Constructor` runs first and builds our controller.
 In it we'll set the `From`, `Relations`, `Columns` etc.
 * Explain that the `Run` method is then called, and runs the `Execute` method that launches the Controller.